 The first day in Russia arriving in Moscow!
 From the first minutes, you feel the beauty, energy and dynamics of the capital.
 It is monumental and is always ON.

-In the picture there is a monument of Alexander Pushkin and the square itself is called after him.
+In the picture, there is a monument of Alexander Pushkin and the square called after him.
 Why did he deserve the honor?

 Alexander Pushkin is Russian most popular poet and playwright.
 He is the founder of Russian literature.
 Our guide Elena told us so many interesting facts about him, e.g. Pushkin’s matrilineal great-grandfather was a black African page brought over to Russia as a slave.
 He also wrote fairy tales and I like them so much, I want to read “The Tale of the Golden Cockerel”.